danforthcenter/plantcv/docs/parallel_config.md

     - json (str, required): path/name of output JSON data file (appends new data if it already exists)
     - filename_metadata (list, required): list of metadata terms used to construct filenames. for example: `["plantbarcode","timestamp"]`.
 Supported metadata terms are listed [here](pipeline_parallel.md).
     - workflow (str, required): path/name of user-defined PlantCV workflow Python script (validates that it exists)
-    - output_dir (str, default = "."): path/name of output directory where images will be saved
+    - img_outdir (str, default = "."): path/name of output directory where images will be saved
     - tmp_dir (str, default = `None`): path/name of parent folder for the temporary directory, uses system default temporary directory when `None`
     - start_date (int, default = 1): start date used to filter images.
 Images will be analyzed that are newer than the start date. string format matching timestampformat
     - end_date (int, default = `None`): end date used to filter images.
 Images will be analyzed that are older than the end date, unless `None`. string format matching timestampformat